Yep, F9's Young Dom Is Hot — He Also Raises A Major Question About The Fast Saga

 Advertisement

-But to be perfectly clear: any rumors about a Fast prequel are just that, rumors.
+But to be perfectly clear: any rumours about a Fast prequel are just that, rumours.
 When Vulture asked recently about the potential for a young Dominic Toretto prequel, Diesel said "I will say that there is nothing that is off the table," thus refusing to commit either way.
 The backstory we see in F9, however, could very well be a way of gauging fan interest.

 For one, there’s a surprisingly large amount of Hot Young Dom in F9.
 We see him console his little brother, Jakob (Finn Cole in flashbacks, John Cena in present day), after their dad’s death.
 We see them fight.
 We see Dom in and out of prison.
 The brothers even have their own extended street racing scene.